kavia-common/academic-and-corporate-learning-platform-253137-253146/lms_frontend/README.md

    The app will be available at http://localhost:3000.
 5. Run tests:
    - CI=true npm test
+6. Build for production:
+   - npm run build

 ## Environment Variables

-The frontend reads environment variables from process.env at build/run time.
-Only variables prefixed with REACT_APP_ are available to the browser.
-The following variables are supported:
+This app is based on Create React App (CRA).
+Only variables prefixed with REACT_APP_ are exposed to the browser.
+The following variables are defined in .env.example and are recognized by the code:

+Required for Supabase (actually referenced by code):
+- REACT_APP_SUPABASE_URL: Supabase project URL used by the client (src/supabase/client.js).
+- REACT_APP_SUPABASE_KEY: Supabase anon public key used by the client (src/supabase/client.js).

+Optional but supported:
+- REACT_APP_FRONTEND_URL: Public URL of this SPA, used in auth flows such as password reset redirects (used in src/auth/AuthProvider.js).
-- REACT_APP_API_BASE: Base URL for any additional backend API calls if used by your deployment.
+- REACT_APP_API_BASE: Base URL for any additional backend API calls if used by your deployment (not referenced in current code by default).
-- REACT_APP_BACKEND_URL: Canonical backend URL (not directly used by current code, but available for integrations).
+- REACT_APP_BACKEND_URL: Canonical backend URL (not referenced in current code by default).
-- REACT_APP_FRONTEND_URL: Public URL of this SPA, used in auth flows such as password reset redirects.
-- REACT_APP_WS_URL: WebSocket URL if your deployment uses websockets.
+- REACT_APP_WS_URL: WebSocket URL if your deployment uses websockets (not referenced in current code).
-- REACT_APP_NODE_ENV: Environment label for runtime diagnostics.
+- REACT_APP_NODE_ENV: Environment label for runtime diagnostics (not referenced in code).
-- REACT_APP_NEXT_TELEMETRY_DISABLED: If present, disables Next.js telemetry in environments that run Next tools (not required for CRA).
+- REACT_APP_NEXT_TELEMETRY_DISABLED: Disables Next.js telemetry in mixed environments (not required for CRA).
-- REACT_APP_ENABLE_SOURCE_MAPS: Controls source maps generation in builds when your infra honors this flag.
+- REACT_APP_ENABLE_SOURCE_MAPS: Controls source map generation in builds when honored by your infra.
 - REACT_APP_PORT: Local dev server port override when used with compatible tooling.
-- REACT_APP_TRUST_PROXY: Enable proxy trust in reverse-proxy setups (informational for frontend).
+- REACT_APP_TRUST_PROXY: Informational flag for proxy setups.
-- REACT_APP_LOG_LEVEL: Desired log level for any client logging.
+- REACT_APP_LOG_LEVEL: Desired log level for any client logging if added.
 - REACT_APP_HEALTHCHECK_PATH: Path to health endpoint if fronted by a probe.
 - REACT_APP_FEATURE_FLAGS: JSON or CSV string of feature flags to toggle UI features.
 - REACT_APP_EXPERIMENTS_ENABLED: Boolean-like flag to enable experimental UI.
-- REACT_APP_SUPABASE_URL: Required.
-Supabase project URL used by the client.
-- REACT_APP_SUPABASE_KEY: Required.
-Supabase anon public key used by the client.

-Important notes:
-- src/supabase/client.js reads REACT_APP_SUPABASE_URL and REACT_APP_SUPABASE_KEY.
-If they are not set, the app will warn in console and Supabase calls will fail.
-- src/auth/AuthProvider.js optionally uses REACT_APP_FRONTEND_URL to build redirect URLs for resetPassword.
-- src/config/env.js documents VITE_* variables for an alternative setup.
-In this CRA-based app, use the REACT_APP_* variables as listed above.

-## Setup Steps

-- Clone the repository and go to lms_frontend:
-  - cd academic-and-corporate-learning-platform-253137-253146/lms_frontend
-- Create your .env from the example:
-  - cp .env.example .env
-  - Fill in REACT_APP_SUPABASE_URL and REACT_APP_SUPABASE_KEY with your Supabase project details.
-  - Optionally set REACT_APP_FRONTEND_URL to your local or deployed URL (e.g., http://localhost:3000).
-- Install and run:
-  - npm install
-  - npm start
-- Build for production:
-  - npm run build
+Note on Vite variables:
+- Some internal comments (src/config/env.js) mention VITE_SUPABASE_URL and VITE_SUPABASE_ANON_KEY for a Vite setup.
+This project uses CRA at present; set REACT_APP_SUPABASE_URL and REACT_APP_SUPABASE_KEY in .env.
+You do not need to define VITE_* variables unless you migrate to Vite.

 ## Roles and Access